oracle/oracle-database-operator/docs/sidb/README.md

 - The `adminPassword` and `ordsPassword` fields in the `oraclerestdataservice.yaml` file contains secrets for authenticating the Single Instance Database and the ORDS user with the following roles: `SQL Administrator, System Administrator, SQL Developer, oracle.dbtools.autorest.any.schema`.
 - To build the ORDS image, use the following instructions: [Building Oracle REST Data Services Install Images](https://github.com/oracle/docker-images/tree/main/OracleRestDataServices#building-oracle-rest-data-services-install-images).
 - By default, ORDS uses self-signed certificates.
 To use certificates from the Certificate Authority, the ORDS image needs to be rebuilt after specifying the values of `ssl.cert` and `ssl.cert.key` in the [standalone.properties](https://github.com/oracle/docker-images/blob/main/OracleRestDataServices/dockerfiles/standalone.properties.tmpl) file.
 After you rebuild the ORDS image, use the rebuilt image in the **[config/samples/sidb/oraclerestdataservice.yaml](config/samples/sidb/oraclerestdataservice.yaml)** file.
+- If you want to install ORDS in a [prebuilt database](#provision-a-pre-built-database), make sure to attach the **database persistence** by uncommenting the `persistence` section in the **[config/samples/sidb/singleinstancedatabase_prebuiltdb.yaml](../../config/samples/sidb/singleinstancedatabase_prebuiltdb.yaml)** file, while provisioning the prebuilt database.

 ### List OracleRestDataServices
 To list the ORDS service, use the following command: